St Mary's Church, Luton: 19th and 20th centuries

 Again, in this time, restoration work began to help restore the church to its full glory.
 The distinctive flint and stone chequer was extended to cover most of the church and the tower was restored in 1906 and the Wenlock Chapel was also restored in 1914.
 In the 1960s, offices, halls and vestries were built in the chequered style to provide more space and the Magnificat Window in the south transept was installed in 1979.
 The church has also installed projection screens, moved the pulpit to its former position and completely replaced the Victorian heating system in 2019.

 The Friends of St Mary's

 Much of the funding for the building has come from the Friends of St Mary's Luton who have raised over £1 million since 1965.

 Clock of St Mary's

 The clock itself was installed in 1901, and faced west across the town.
+Described as a Cambridge quarter clock with an eight-day movement, it was constructed by J.W.
+Benson at a cost of £200.
+The quarters were chime on the second, third, fourth and seventh bells, and the hours struck on the tenor bell, weighing close to 17 cwt.

 However, after two overhauls in 1909 and 1949, which included the installation of a new bell, the clock's mechanism's seized and gave up in 1979.
 The bell was not heard for 28 years, until the University of Bedfordshire (formerly of Luton), decided to offer to help restore the clock, ready for the new year and the millennium.
 The university owned buildings next to the church and decided it was time to restore the clock to its former glory.
 The clock was officially re-opened on 11 November 1999, Armistice Day.